Tamahagane/huppertz-consulting/_posts/2020-08-04-data-science-contract-contents.md

 - Define a predetermined breaking point after initial look into the data
 - Not agreed on any preliminary result meetings
 - Form and content of the final result is defined
+- Possible analysis outcomes and actions to take upon them have been discussed
 - How many times the results will be presented is defined
 - Your compensation for your efforts
 - Which hardware will be provided (if applicable)